- Are pets allowed in the halls?

-The apartment meal plan is a declining balance of $1600 per semester.
-To find more information about meal plans, please visit the SDSU Dining website.
+To find more information about meal plans, visit SDSU Dining.

 - Can I change my meal plan after the semester has started?

-Your meal plan may be changed at the Dining Services Office ONLY during the following designated dates:
+Your meal plan may be changed at the Dining Services Office ONLY during the designated dates.

-Contact SDSU Dining at (619) 594 – 7640 or view the meal plan changes website if you have any questions.
+Contact SDSU Dining at (619) 594 7640 or vist Meal Plan Changes if you have any questions.

 - Do I need to sign up to take a housing tour?

-Visit the SDSU tour website to reserve your space on the Undergradaute Tour (campus and housing) with an admissions presentation.
+Visit the SDSU toursto reserve your space on the Undergradaute Tour (campus and housing) with an admissions presentation.

 For security and privacy reasons, public access to the residence halls is not permitted except on regularly scheduled tours.